Help for Online Gambling Addiction

 - There are unexplained loans or cash advances

-- There is an unusual increase in credit card activity
+- There's an unusual increase in credit card activity

 - Savings and assets are suddenly dwindling